 Here is an example of a state of the industry white paper from SEMrush:

-The thought leadership white paper is the trickiest to execute, but is by far the most effective way to establish authority in your industry.
+The thought leadership white paper is the trickiest to execute and the hardest to outsource, but is by far the most effective way to establish authority in your industry.

 It usually involves bringing a fresh perspective to a hotly debated topic within your niche.
 You could even start a completely new debate.